 My friends and I actually took Pemetic North Ridge Trail up to Pemetic Mountain, which is 2-2.5 times longer than Pemetic Northwest Trail, but a lot more moderate.
 It’s still not the easiest hike because of all the roots, so I found it a nice way to ease into tougher hikes.
 I don’t know that I would recommend coming up this way, however–it wasn’t exceptionally interesting, and I’ve heard that the views aren’t nearly as nice as the other trails.

 The view at the top was something else though:

 There were also some interesting plants–these are called fiddleheads (since they look like the scroll of a violin), and are actually baby ferns before they mature and unfold.
-These are actually edible and they apparently taste like a cross between spinach and asparagus.
+Some varieties are edible when cooked (not these though), and they apparently taste like a cross between spinach and asparagus.
 I’m seen these in grocery stores before, and they’re quite expensive!

 We decided to go down Pemetic Northwest Trail since we were short on time and daylight.
 I’d read online about the trail, and so I knew to take the “ravine” option when it split off into “ravine” and “ledge.”
 The ledge side is supposed to be harder and not as fun as climbing down ladders in a ravine.

 I think the avocado and coconut stickers are a little distracting haha (always want to protect the identity of my friends!), but I thought this photo nicely illustrated how steep some parts were.

 So the reason we were in a rush was that we wanted to catch the sunset on Cadillac Mountain.
 It’s actually a trail itself, but we just drove up since it was already getting dark.
 Cadillac is a pretty comfortable paved hike anyways, and we were looking for more adrenaline-inducing trails.